 Andrew Fish studied at the School of Visual Arts, New York and Middlebury College.
-He lives in Somerville, Mass. and exhibits in Boston, Washington, DC, and New York.
+He lives in Somerville, Massachusetts and exhibits in Boston, Washington, DC and New York.

 As an artist I am interested in depicting and responding to my surroundings as a documenter of contemporary life.
 This may be oversimplifying my aim, but the business of making pictures has become so ubiquitous in our culture that examining it as a trend has become one of the primary focuses of my work.

 The Information Age has inundated us with imagery like no other time in history.
 Through technology and social networking, people are exposed to an endless stream of imagery, manipulated or enhanced, and shared throughout the Internet.
 The question that comes to my mind is: How can a painter respond to, and find relevance in, this kind of environment?